-To be considered eligible, Medalist award nominees must be current ASID professional, allied, or associate members in good standing.
-Current chapter presidents, fellows, or members of the current ASID National Examiners Committee are ineligible.
+To be considered eligible, Medalist award nominees must be active ASID professional, allied, or associate members in good standing.
+Current chapter presidents, fellows, or members of the ASID National Examiners Committee are ineligible.
 Other notes on eligibility:

 - Nominees must have demonstrated significant chapter involvement for 10 or more years as a professional, allied, or associate member.

-- It shall be the responsibility of the chapter board or nominator to research, document, and make its evaluation of the quality and quantity of the nominee's contribution, as well as the ethical character and professionalism of the nominee.
+- It is the responsibility of the chapter board or nominator to research, document, and make its evaluation of the quality and quantity of the nominee's contribution, as well as the ethical character and professionalism of the nominee.

 The following must be submitted for each nominee: